Benign Prostatic Hyperplasia (BPH)

 To get the benefits of finasteride for BPH without compromising the detection of early prostate cancer, men should have a PSA test before starting treatment with finasteride; subsequent PSA values can then be compared to this baseline value.
 If a man is already on finasteride and no baseline PSA level was obtained, the results of a current PSA test should be multiplied by two to estimate the true PSA level.
 A fall in PSA of less than 50% after a year of finasteride treatment suggests either that the drug is not being taken or that prostate cancer might be present.
 Any increase in PSA levels while taking finasteride also raises the possibility of prostate cancer.

 These drugs, originally used to treat high blood pressure, reduce the tension of smooth muscles in blood vessel walls and also relax smooth muscle tissue within the prostate.
-As a result, daily use of an alpha-adrenergic bloeftv drug may increase urinary flow and relieve symptoms of urinary freurgency, and nocturia.
+As a result, daily use of an alpha-adrenergic drug may increase urinary flow and relieve symptoms of urinary frequency, and nocturia.
 A number of alpha-l-adrenergic drugs-doxazosin (Cardura), prazosin (Minipress), terazosin (Hytrin),and tamsulosin (selective alpha I-A receptor blocker- FLOMAX) for example-have been used for this purpose.
 One recent study found that 10 mg of terazosin daily produced a 30% reduction of BPH symptoms in about two-thirds of the men taking the drug.
 Lower daily doses of terazosin (2 and 5 mg) did not produce as much benefit as the 10 mg dose.
 Thus, the authors of this report recommended that physicians gradually increase the dose to 10 mg unless troublesome side effects occur.
 Possible side effects of alpha-adrenergic blockers are: orthostatic hypotension (dizziness upon standing, due to a fall in blood pressure), fatigue, and headaches.
 In this study, orthostatic hypotension was the most frequent side effect.
 The authors noted that this problem can be mitigated by taking the daily dose of the drug in the evening.
 In another study of over 2,000 BPH patients, a maximum of 10 mg of terazosin reduced average AUA Symptom Index scores from 20 to 12.4 over one year, compared to a drop from 20 to 16.3 in patients taking a placebo.
 Another troubling side effect of alpha-blockers is the development of ejaculatory dysfunction (up to 16% of patients will experience this).

 Despite the previously held belief that doxazosin was only effective for mild or moderate BPH, patients with severe symptoms experienced the greatest improvement.
 Side effects-including dizziness, fatigue, hypotension (low blood pressure), headache, and insomnia-led to withdrawal from the study by 10% of those on the active drug, and 4% of those taking the placebo.
 In men treated for hypertension, the doses of other antihypertensive drugs may need to be adjusted to account for the blood-pressure-lowering effects of an alpha-adrenergic blocker.
 These drugs may also induce angina in men with coronary heart disease.
 A doctor will be able to determine which individuals are good candidates for their use.